Non-Alcoholic Botanical Spirits: Beyond the Gin Dupe

 AF gin is the closest to a genuine 1:1 swap, thanks to juniper's natural potency

-AF whiskey and rum are harder to replicate because the "burn" and oak character depend on alcohol
+AF whisky and rum are harder to replicate because the "burn" and oak character depend on alcohol

 Producers use capsaicin, ginger, and pepper to create warmth without alcohol

-Functional AF drinks with adaptogens are the fastest-growing part of the category
+Functional AF drinks with adaptogens are one of the fastest-growing corners of the category